Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/Glitch_Cat.md

 └─$ python -c "print('picoCTF{gl17ch_m3_n07_' + chr(0x61) + chr(0x34) + chr(0x33) + chr(0x39) + chr(0x32) + chr(0x64) + chr(0x32) + chr(0x65) + '}')"
 picoCTF{<REDACTED>}
 ```
+And we get the complete flag (but redacted here).

 The plus operator can also "add" strings together.
 This is called concatenation.
+The `chr` function returns the ASCII-character of the value.
+Numbers preceded with '0x' are in hexadecimal.

 For additional information, please see the references below.